maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * New `DefaultPartHttpMessageReader` provides a fully reactive message reader that converts a buffer stream into a `Flux<Part>`
 * New `PartHttpMessageWriter` to write the `Flux<Part>` received from a client to a remote service.
 * New `WebClient` connector for [Apache Http Components](https://hc.apache.org/httpcomponents-client-5.0.x/).
-* `WebClient` and `ClientRequest` provide access to the `ClientHttpRequest` and the native client library request.
-This is useful for setting per-request options specific to the HTTP library.
+* `WebClient` and `ClientRequest` provide access to the `ClientHttpRequest` and the native request.
+This is useful for customizing per-request options specific to the HTTP library.
 * `Encoder` and `Decoder` implementations for Netty `ByteBuf`.
 * `ForwardedHeaderTransformer` updates the remote address/port from "Forwarded For" headers.
 * `WebSocketSession` provides access to the `CloseStatus`.